kunalkundu30/linear-regression-fundamentals/README.md

     ii.
 Q-Q plot - This is a plot of error quantiles on y axis and quaniltes of standard normal distribution on x axis.
 Ideally, the points should lie on y=x line on graph. iii.
 Check mean of erros to be 0.
 3. **Homoscedasticity**:
-    The standard deviation of errors is same for error distribution for all samples.
+    \n The standard deviation of errors is same for error distribution for all samples.
 This can be checked using:
     i.
 Scatter plot of errors with feature - Errors should be randomly distributed around mean 0.
 This is not a good way to use when linear rgression is used with more than 1 feature. ii.
 Scale-location plot - This is a scatter plot of sqrt(|Standardised erros|) vs predicted values.
 The points should be randomly distributed.
 4. **Independence of samples and errors**: